Local business hosts live music

 “[The Sessions] is an opportunity to showcase local musicians, singer-songwriters and artists who particularly don’t have a platform anywhere else and are trying to get a start and maybe just haven’t garnered a whole lot of attention yet.
 Stephenville has all of these Texas country bars, so if you play Texas country music, it’s kind of easy to have a place to play, but there’s a lot of other young musicians that don’t particularly play Texas country music that need an outlet,” Helton said.

 Helton is currently the front man for his band, BK & the Understanding.
 Helton’s band is also the “host” band for The Sessions.
 Helton works with employees of SlimPickins to find different bands to play and coordinates the shows.
 According to BK & the Understanding’s Facebook page, the band is made up of BK Helton and his various friends.
-Helton has written over a dozen ‘praise and worship’ songs, and many general songs primarily in the styles of rock, alternative and folk.
+Helton has written over a dozen ‘praise and worship’ songs, and many general songs primarily in the styles of rock, alternative and folk, with more to come now they have learned how to soundproof a room to work as a studio space.
 Helton received his first guitar when he was 13 and has been playing music for about 16 years.

 Sheffield is from Glen Rose and has been playing music for around 25 years.
 He competed in a music competition called Music Quest along with Helton and won second place at regionals.